themattinthehatt/behavenet/docs/source/adv_user_guide.ps_vae_hparam_search.rst

 A note on model robustness
 --------------------------
-We have found the SSS-VAE to be somewhat sensitive to initialization of the neural network parameters.
+We have found the PS-VAE to be somewhat sensitive to initialization of the neural network parameters.
 We also recommend choosing the set of hyperparamters with the lowest pairwise correlations and refitting the model with several random seeds (by changing the ``rng_seed_model`` parameter of the ``ae_model.json`` file), which may lead to even better results.

-.. _sss_vae_plotting:
+.. _ps_vae_plotting:

-Tools for investigating SSS-VAE model fits
+Tools for investigating PS-VAE model fits
 ------------------------------------------
 The functions listed below are provided in the BehaveNet plotting module ( :mod:`behavenet.plotting`) to facilitate model checking and comparison at different stages.